cyclawps52/Flag-Quiz-Engine/README.md

 # Flag Quiz Engine

-_2,729 lines of beautiful code across 16 files to make an amazing application_

 [A prebuilt binary for Windows can be found here.](https://github.com/cyclawps52/Flag-Quiz-Engine/blob/master/Source/FQE.exe)

 This project consists of six main components: